Ginevale/go-exercises/README.md

 <details>
 <summary>bonus-bonus</summary>

-* Enter in the function folder
+* Enter in the bonus-bonus-ex-2 folder
 * Run the programm _bonus-bonus-ex-2.go_
 * Type in the terminal the following commands and "Your result is" alongside with the result of the operation you chose will be printed
 * If you use invalid operators this message will appear: `Operation not supported`